-Once the model has been built, it’s time to start changing the assumptions and driver to see their impact on the depending variable, and test hypotheses, run scenarios and measure sensitivity.
+Once the model has been built, it’s time to start changing the assumptions and drivers to see their impact on the dependent variable, and to test hypotheses, run scenarios, and measure sensitivity.

-For example, the analyst may begin to manually change each assumption and record the change in the dependent variable (in this case, revenue).
+For example, an analyst may begin to manually change each assumption and record the change in the dependent variable (in this case, revenue).

 Another option is to create data tables in Excel that can record the numbers automatically and store them conveniently in a neat table.